Skip to content

 Research findings

 The research is expected to give evidence needed to derive exposure-response functions between night-time aviation noise metrics and sleep and annoyance outcomes, filling a recognised evidence gap.
-This could be used by the Department to support the ongoing reviewing of night-time aviation policy, to inform future policies for night-time aviation noise exposure and assist with the management and mitigation of health impacts on local communities, as part of ongoing wider assessments of the costs and benefits of night flying.
+This could be used by the Department to support future review of night-time aviation policy, to inform future policies for night-time aviation noise exposure and assist with the management and mitigation of health impacts on local communities.

 Power calculations [12] have been used to inform our approach to balancing the study resources across the subjective survey and the objective sleep disturbance study.
 Both studies have been informed by power calculations, which demonstrate adequate power to detect effects of night-time aviation noise on the key outcomes of sleep disturbance (both studies) and annoyance (subjective survey).